 Soil horizons at all NEON Megapit soil pits are identified and characterized by USDA soil scientists (for more information, please refer to Schoeneberger et al. (2012A)).
 As a result of the subjective nature of this process, identifiable, but currently unquantifiable uncertainties are introduced.
-For instance, soil horizons and associated characteristics (e.g., depth, thickness, etc.) may be quantified differently among a group of soil scientists; an identifiable uncertainty is introduced.

-Another identifiable source of uncertainty is spatial representativeness.
+For instance, soil horizons and associated characteristics (e.g., depth, thickness, etc.) Another identifiable source of uncertainty is spatial representativeness.
 Given that only one Megapit soil pit is dug at each NEON site, the spatial variance of horizon depth and thickness cannot be quantified at multiple points throughout the site.